altenwald/ream/docs/protocol.md

 ### AGGREGATE REMOVE

-It's similar to `AGGREGATE SET` but it's not indicating the content, only the name and ID for the aggregation to be deleted.
+It's similar to the `AGGREGATE SET` but it's not indicating the content, only the name and ID for the aggregation to be deleted.
 The response is a bit different:

 ```
 C: AGGREGATE REMOVE emails 27d1b5a0-c54f-4664-a549-b876b0bb3661